Microsoft 365 Booking System for Desks and Meeting Rooms

 Can Microsoft Bookings Be Used for Room Bookings?

-Microsoft Bookings is designed for scheduling appointments with people or services, not for reserving physical spaces like meeting rooms or desks.
+Microsoft Bookings is designed for scheduling appointments with people or services, not for reserving physical spaces.
+While you can technically create “rooms” as bookable services, it’s not practical for workplace use.

 For proper meeting room management in Microsoft 365, it’s better to use Outlook resource mailboxes or integrate with a dedicated room booking system.